pnp/cli-microsoft365/docs/manual/docs/cmd/spo/storageentity/storageentity-get.md

 ## Examples

+Show the value, description and comment of the _AnalyticsId_ tenant property

 ```sh
 spo storageentity get -k AnalyticsId
 ```

-show the value, description and comment of the _AnalyticsId_ tenant property

 ## More information